I believe that to be a successful firm, we need to invest in developing the leadership and professional skills of our staff.

 An archaeologist.
 Influenced by my Italian grandmother, who was passionate about the ancient Greeks, Romans and Egyptians, and who could spend hours in museums and archaeological sites, I used to think I’d like to be an archaeologist.
 I studied Greek and Roman Literature and Philosophy at the University of Cape Town, but that is as far as I got.
 I do, however, love traveling in Italy!

-Donella enjoys volunteer work, travel and outdoor adventure, with yoga and backpacking being her favorite past-times.
+Donella enjoys volunteer work, travel and outdoor adventure, with reading and hiking being her favorite past-times.

 Favorite place in the world: